Wheaton Precious Metals to Release 2019 Second Quarter Results on August 8, 2019 | 03.07.19 | finanzen.at

 NYSE: WPM

-VANCOUVER, British Columbia, July 2, 2019 /CNW/ - Wheaton Precious Metals™ Corp. will release its 2019 second quarter results on Thursday, August 8, 2019, after market close.
+VANCOUVER, British Columbia, July 3, 2019 /PRNewswire/ -- Wheaton Precious Metals™ Corp. will release its 2019 second quarter results on Thursday, August 8, 2019, after market close.

 A conference call will be held on Friday, August 9, 2019 starting at 11:00 am (Eastern Time) to discuss these results.
 To participate in the live call please use one of the following methods: